rapid7/mettle/README.md

 Building on Linux
 ------------

 Debain, Ubuntu, and derivatives are most supported for builds.
-To build, your need at least 5GB of free disk space, and the following packages available:
+To build, you need at least 5GB of free disk space, and the following packages available:

 ```
 # Dependencies